vr-the-feedback/vr-the-feedback-unity-android/README.md

 ## Installation

-* Download vr-the-feedback-0.1.unitypackage
+* Download vr-the-feedback-android-0.1.unitypackage
 * Import in Unity (requires SteamVR and VRTK for VR scene to work.)
-* Drag prefabs into the scene: VRTheFeedbackManager, GrabbableMic
+* Drag prefabs into the scene: VRTheFeedbackManager
 * Configure PROJECT_KEY on VRTheFeedbackManager.